ww44ss/ww44ss.github.io/_posts/blog/2016-11-15-Speed-debug.md

-If you've copied correctly the first few lines of the output should look like:
+The first few lines of the output should look like:

 {% highlight r %}
 [1] "<h1 class=\"section-header\">Snow Conditions</h1>"